Witteborn/RapidRaidSync/README.md

    - Creates a RAID 0 array with the selected drives.
    - Formats the RAID array with the `ext4` filesystem.
    - Mounts the RAID array to `/mnt/backup` and updates `/etc/fstab` for automatic mounting on startup.
+   - Ensures the `mdadm` service is enabled and started to maintain RAID configuration after reboots.

 7. **Backup Script Setup**

-   - Prompts you to enter the `rsync` source in the format `user@remote_host:/path/to/source`.
+   - Prompts you to enter the `lftp` SFTP credentials:
+     - SFTP Username
+     - SFTP Server Address
-   - Prompts for the SFTP password (input will be hidden).
+     - SFTP Password (input will be hidden)
+     - Remote Source Directory to back up
-   - Creates the backup script at `/usr/local/bin/backup_rsync.sh`.
+   - Creates the backup script at `/usr/local/bin/backup_lftp.sh` with instance locking to prevent multiple runs.
    - Schedules the backup script to run daily at 3 AM via cron.

 8. **Completion**

-   - Displays a summary of the actions taken and where you can find the backup script.
+   - Displays a summary of the actions taken and where you can find the backup script and logs.
+   - Confirms that backups will run daily at 3 AM.

+---

 ## Security Considerations